 - City of Kamloops staff

-The methodology and process for developing the long-term biosolids strategy is comprehensive.
-It involves collecting data; establishing decision-making frameworks; evaluating technologies from around the world; and applying analyses that take into consideration the environment, economy and social implications, etc. Please see the full process below.
+The methodology and process for developing the biosolids strategy has been comprehensive.
+It involved collecting data; establishing decision-making frameworks; evaluating technologies from around the world; and applying analyses that take into consideration the environment, economy and social implications.
+The process is outlined below.